Economic and Political Overview

 The main political parties in South Africa are:

-• African National Congress (ANC): ruling party in power since the end of apartheid and Nelson Mandela's election in 1994; consistently wins at least 60% of the vote, although its popularity declined by several percentage points between 2004 and 2014; centre-left to left-wing, but allied with the far left groups, the Congress of South African Trade Unions (COSATU) and the South African Communist Party (SACP)
+• African National Congress (ANC): ruling party in power since the end of apartheid and Nelson Mandela's election in 1994.
+Although its popularity declined by several percentage points between 2004 and 2024, in the latest elections it obtained 40% of the votes

 • Democratic Alliance (DA): official opposition, centrist, supports liberal democracy and free market principles, progressively gaining in popularity

-• Inkatha Freedom Party (IFP): conservative, right-wing, dominated by rural, Zulu-speakers based in the KwaZulu-Natal region; emphasises social justice and the role of traditional communities.
-The party's popularity has been consistently decreasing in recent years
+• Inkatha Freedom Party (IFP): conservative, right-wing, dominated by rural, Zulu-speakers based in the KwaZulu-Natal region; emphasises social justice and the role of traditional communities

 Type of State